-NMDA’s Feed, Seed, & Fertilizer Section strives to provide consumers and the New Mexican agricultural and urban communities with the highest level of service possible by promoting an honest, equitable marketplace.
+NMDA’s Feed, Seed, & Fertilizer Section strives to provide consumers and communities with the highest level of service possible.
+This is done by promoting an honest, equitable marketplace.
 They are responsible for regulating the labeling and distribution of commercial fertilizers and soil conditioners within the state.
-Inspectors check product labels and advertisements for false or misleading statements and collect samples of fertilizer and soil conditioners to ensure that manufacturers meet their guarantees and that the products are safe.
+Inspectors check product labels and advertisements for false or misleading statements.
+They also collect samples of fertilizer and soil conditioners.
+This is to ensure that manufacturers meet their guarantees and that the products are safe.

-Fertilizers that are found to be in violation of the New Mexico Fertilizer Act are subject to warning notices, fertilizer stop sales, and penalty assessments.
+Fertilizers that are found to be in violation of the New Mexico Fertilizer Act are subject to warning notices.
+They are also subject to fertilizer stop sales, and penalty assessments.

-Section 76-11-8 of the New Mexico Fertilizer Act states that if the analysis shows that any commercial fertilizer falls short of the guaranteed analysis in any one ingredient, a penalty shall be assessed.
-All penalties assessed under this section shall be paid to the consumer of the lot of commercial fertilizer represented by the sample analyzed within three months after the date of notice from the department to the registrant, receipts taken therefor and found, and promptly forwarded to the department.
+Section 76-11-8 of the New Mexico Fertilizer Act states that if products fail guaranteed analysis checks then penalties incur.
+Any commercial fertilizer falling short of the guaranteed analysis in any one ingredient, will be penalized.
+All penalties shall be paid to the consumer of the lot of commercial fertilizer represented by the sample analyzed.
+This must be within three months of notice from the department to the registrant, receipts taken therefor and found.
+These must then be promptly forwarded to the department.
 If the consumer cannot be found, the amount of the penalty shall be paid to the common school fund.